Boxgrove – St Mary and St Blaise

 The parochial nave had a north aisle in the five western bays and further east there is blank arcading like the south arcade, but only half of one double-bay to the north now stands to the height of the former vault and there is only one arch to the south.
 The arcades have double bays, separated by cruciform piers with angle shafts (mostly missing) and foliage capitals.
 The round centre piers have scallop-capitals.
 The pointed arches have two orders, neither of them chamfered.
 Triple shafts between each double bay suggest a vault was intended from the start over this part of the nave, with each bay of the vault covering two of the arcade.
 Little remains of either aisle, but at the east end there is clear evidence that they had simple rib vaults.

 Before the completion of the nave, the crossing and tower were started.
-They probably had no predecessors, for it is likely that they were left until more urgently needed parts were built.
+They probably had no predecessors, for such parts were often left unbuilt until more urgently needed parts were completed.
 This is all the more likely at Boxgrove, since it is unlikely that the crossing would have been replaced within half a century of completion unless there had been a collapse or a fire, which would surely have left other traces.

 The present crossing is wholly late C12 and the piers have three large keeled shafts with smaller plain ones by the walls.
 As in the western nave, the capitals are scalloped, with fretted ends, terminating in what is almost an ogee long before its invention.
+Similarities between the capitals and work in the Lady Chapel at Chichester (started before the fire of 1187) have been noted (BE(W) p165-66).
 The mouldings of the arches are complex with head-stops on the labels.
 Inside, the open tower has four pointed arches each side, divided into pairs by larger double shafts on corbels.
 The round-headed external openings were by the late C12 an archaism, with deep mouldings and angle shafts.
 The corners of the tower also have shafts with foliage capitals.
 Some capitals on the interior openings are earlier in form, including an early C12 one with volutes.
 It is less likely that these were re-used, as has been suggested (BE p115), than that they were carved well before use.
-The round-headed lancets of the south transept gable may suggest that it was altered or completed in the late C12.
+The round-headed lancets of the south transept gable may suggest that it too was altered or completed in the late C12.
+The top of the tower has heavy battlements which may date from after lightning damage in 1674 (BE(W) p166), as may the low pyramid spire.

 The choir is higher than the nave and as the east crossing arch was not altered, this is markedly lower than the vault.
-Though it is divided into four bays by flying buttresses, there is little emphasis on the verticals, following English rather than Norman-French taste.
-No change is evident outside, despite being built over an extended period from west to east.
+Though it is divided into four bays by flying buttresses, there is little emphasis on the verticals, following English rather than Norman-French taste, and this makes the young Sir Stephen Glynne’s admiration in 1826 of its ‘great loftiness’ surprising (SRS 101 p43).
+No change in construction is apparent outside, despite being built over an extended period from west to east.
 Each bay of the aisles had two lancets, with a string-course linking the heads of the tall lancets in the clerestory, beneath a prominent corbel-table.
 These add further horizontal emphasis.
 Even at the east end, the verticals are offset by string-courses separating the gable from the triplet of lancets and between their heads; the latter continues each side to the angle-buttresses, which are decorated with dogtooth and head-stops (renewed).

 The galletted flintwork of the exterior differs from the older parts, though the galletting may result from later repairs.
 Inside, the arcade design evolves from the east end, becoming simpler with less dark marble.
 Unlike New Shoreham, where the changes in design seem to be without purpose, the overall bay design does not vary and copes with the changes.
 The two-in-one arrangement is already to be found in the western nave, but here, following Portsmouth and Chichester, there are two moulded and pointed arches in a large round-headed one, similarly moulded, with head-stops on the label.
 The spandrels above the two pointed arches contain a deeply incised quatrefoil, another feature related to the triforium of the retro-choir at Chichester and the arcades at Portsmouth.